neondatabase/autoscaling/ARCHITECTURE.md

 ## High-level overview

-At a high level, this repository provides three components:
+At a high level, this repository provides two components:

 1. A modified Kubernetes scheduler (using the [plugin interface]) — known as "the (scheduler) plugin", `AutoscaleEnforcer`, `autoscale-scheduler`
 2. A daemonset responsible for making VM scaling decisions & checking with interested parties — known as `autoscaler-agent` or simply `agent`
-3. A binary running inside of the VM that relays information between the VM monitor (see below) and `autoscaler-agent`s - known as "the (VM) informant".
-The informant used to also perform the monitor's functionality, but that functionality was moved to allow the informant to start before Postgres and to have monitoring closer to Postgres.

-A fourth component, a binary running inside of the VM to (a) handle being upscaled (b) validate that downscaling is ok, and (c) request immediate upscaling due to sharp changes in demand — known as "the (VM) monitor", lives in [`neondatabase/vm-monitor`](https://github.com/neondatabase/vm-monitor)
+A third component, a binary running inside of the VM to (a) handle being upscaled (b) validate that downscaling is ok, and (c) request immediate upscaling due to sharp changes in demand — known as "the (VM) monitor", lives in [`neondatabase/vm-monitor`](https://github.com/neondatabase/vm-monitor)